dereksonderegger/444/docs/13_DataWrangling_Process.md

 In the above script the `...` represent a bunch commands that I pipe together.
 The clean data set doesn't include any `_modifier` tag because that clean data set is the one that I want to save and then subsequently use in any analysis.

-In many real world examples, the data wrangling work is concentrated in only one first three steps.
+In many real world examples, the data wrangling work is concentrated in only one or two of the first three steps.
 Typically you might be able to skip one or more steps, but I would encourage using the naming convention above so that it is clear where the skipped steps are and what step you are on.

+## Import
+Obviously getting the data into R is an obvious first step.
+Often this is a simple step of reading a `.csv` file, but more complicated scenarios such as messy excel files, importing data tables from a database, or pulling data out of web pages or pdf documents are common.
+Another case is when the data is spread across a bunch of files (e.g. one excel file per month of data) and we need to read multiple files and squish them together before proceeding to the next step.

 ## Tidying